 Can you deed transfer if you have a reverse mortgage?

-Does a reverse mortgage show on title?
+Does a reverse mortgage show on the title?

 ARLO recommends these helpful resources: